kaczynskis/ADL22/README.md

 The output size is (99, 99).

 ### How many weights do I have if I have 24 such filters stacked (conv2_24)?
+?

 ### Solve for the padding (P), in terms of I, F, and S, if we want the input and output size to remain the same.
+P = (S(O - 1) - I + F) / 2

 ## 5. Practical Patterns
 ### What can we use the ImageDataGenerator for?
 What can it help us fight?
 (Give a brief, 1-sentence description)
+The ImageDataGenerator can be used for viewing an image in different ways such as by rotating, flipping, or zooming, and can help us fight overfitting.

 ### What is a better idea: To use one larger kernel (8,8) or multiple stacked smaller ones, 4x(2,2)?
 Why?
 Show the number of weights for each option.
+It is better to stack multiple smaller kernals.
+(8, 8) kernal: 64d^2
+4x(2, 2) kernals: 16d^2